vkostyanetsky/kostyanetsky.me/notes/pdf/index.md

+---
+title: About PDF
+description: PDF is not just a Portable Document Format!
+created: 2024-09-06 12:43:48
+tags:
+- work
+---

-﻿I get a complaint: a client can’t log into our customer portal.
+I get a complaint: a client can’t log into our customer portal.
 I check the database — the account is fine.
 So what’s the problem?
 I check the login and see a strange sight:

 ![PDF](pdf.png)